-The 'Scandal' Cast's Tweets About The Series Finale Will Completely Wreck You
+The 'Scandal' Cast Just Finished Filming & Their Tweets Will Wreck You

 ABC's powerhouse TGIT lineup is reaching the end of an era.
 With Scandal set to conclude its seventh and final season on April 19, the cast wrapped filming this weekend and, no surprise, things got emotional.
 While fans still may be freaking out over the show's unresolved storylines, the cast now has a sense of closure, as evident by their heartfelt tweets following the wrap of the series.
 The Scandal cast's tweets about the series finale will make you completely dread the show's impending finale.
 Ready or not, here it comes!